DUNE-DAQ/dfmodules/docs/README.md

    * It also receives the data fragments from the Readout subsystem and builds them together into complete TriggerRecords (TRs).
 * DataWriter
    * This module stores the TriggerRecords in a configurable format.
 Initially, the storage format is HDF5 files on disk, and additional storage options may be added later.
+* TrSender
+   * This module creates the TriggerRecord according to configuration and sends it to the Receiver module queue.

 This repository also currently contains the definition of the DataStore interface and an initial implementation of that interface for HDF5 files on disk (HDF5DataStore).